Supporting family caregivers in West Hawaii since 1996

 The HCCN Caregiver Conference in Kona will resume when it's safe for us to be together again.

 Please contact us to join our email list, and we'll let you know about upcoming events.
 Mahalo.

-The 2019 family caregiver conference took place on Thursday, September 19 under sunny Kona skies at
+The 2019 family caregiver conference took place on Thursday, September 19 under sunny Kona skies,

 The Resource Fair, including almost twenty local agencies and providers, greeted conference guests on the Sheraton's big lanai.

 Hawaii County Office of Aging informed caregivers about the many programs that can help support their families.